fxnn/deadbox/README.md

 As for a worker entry, at least the following information need to be contained.

 * The worker's unique identification.
+* A timestamp, after which the worker may be regarded as outdated and removed.
 * The request types supported by the worker, given as URN.
 * The worker's public key, used to encrypt the requests.